mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 and it's very personal.
 Um, and at Facebook it was just like, you know, I was there for three years and I would still be walking down the hallway and recognizing almost nobody and yeah.
-You know Facebook is he only place in my entire career, the only time that I've ever like walked into a meeting room and had people like, look me up and down and go: "How technical are you again?"
+You know Facebook is the only place in my entire career, the only time that I've ever like walked into a meeting room and had people like, look me up and down and go: "How technical are you again?"
 I was just like, fuck you.
 Like, I'm here representing a developer tool.
 I'm the only person from my company.